 Eating packed lunch is possible in the cash desk lobby and, weather permitting, outside the glasshouses.
 It is forbidden to eat in the glasshouses.
 You can have a picnic on the garden lawn.
 Be careful of the plantings.
 You must clean up after yourselves.
 When packing lunch, one is advised to adhere to sustainable values by using few packaging materials!

 You can buy soft drinks, ice cream, plant themed literature and souvenirs from the small shop at the glasshouse cash desk.
 Café Viola operates in Kaisaniemi botanic garden.

 You may take pictures for your own use.
 If you intend to publish any pictures, you must mention the location.
 Taking pictures for commercial use must be discussed beforehand.

-Riding a bicycle, jogging, walking a dog (excluding guide dogs), swimming and being drunk in the garden is not allowed.
+Riding a bicycle or electric scooters, jogging, walking a dog (excluding guide dogs), swimming and being drunk in the garden is not allowed.

-For the visually impaired customers we’ve built a sensory garden in the outdoor garden, where the plant labels are written also in braille.
-The sensory garden gives joy to other customers as well with its smells and the freedom to touch.
+- We have a sensory garden especially designed for visually impaired customers.
+The sensory garden gives joy to other customers too with its smells and the freedom to touch.

 For more information on accessibility, please, call our ticket desk tel.
 02941 24455 – we are happy to help!